Epiphanius of Salamis, in his Panarion, relates the following somewhat shocking story about the Jewish Patriarch Hillel II (320-365):

 This account appears in a section of the Panarion regarding the Ebionites.
 While in Tiberias and working with the Patriarch, Josephus ran across some sequestered copies of Ebionite translations of New Testament books into Hebrew, including, of course, the Gospel of Matthew (known as the Gospel “According to the Hebrews”), but also the Gospel of John, and the Acts of the Apostles.
 It was the reading of these, and the Patriarch’s deathbed conversion, as Josephus related to Epiphanius, that led to Josephus’ own conversion.
 Josephus was eventually made a count (κομης/comes) by Constantine, a signal honor.
 He later built churches in both Tiberias and Sepphoris, and perhaps in Capernaum and Nazareth and elsewhere in Galilee, where no previous Gentile-style churches had been established, though there were synagogues of various groups of Jewish Christians still extant (Ebionite, Nazoreans, and others).
 There is some question as to whether Josephus established Gentile communities in these churches, or whether his buildings were simply in the style of Gentile churches (presumably that of the triple-apsed basilica).

 I wonder what we are to make of the account of Patriarch Hillel II’s deathbed conversion to Christianity?
 Did Josephus misinterpret what he saw?
 Did he invent it as a supersessionist tale?
+Or to somehow inflate his importance?
 Did it, most surprisingly of all, actually happen?
-Stranger things have happened.
+Stranger things have happened, but I find that absurd.